clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ====================================================================================
 incremental: true

-Suppose we are interested in which names have an even number of letters or whose second letter is "a":
+Suppose we are interested in which names have an even number of letters:

 ```r
 even_length <- (name_lengths %% 2 == 0)